1948–49 Stoke City F.C. season

 The 1948–49 season was Stoke City's 42nd season in the Football League and the 28th in the First Division.

-It was again a disappointing season for Stoke as a number of players started voicing their displeasure at manager Bob McGrory's strict discipline.
-A number of players handed in transfer requests as discomfort began to affect the club.
-Results on the pitch were inconsistent and a mid table finish of 11th was the final outcome.
+It proved to be another disappointing season for Stoke City, as several players began to express their dissatisfaction with manager Bob McGrory's stringent discipline.
+This discontent led to multiple players submitting transfer requests, which in turn began to impact the club's performance.
+The team's results on the field were inconsistent, culminating in a mid-table finish at 11th place.

 Season review

 League

 A strange feeling of disharmony set in at the Victoria Ground prior to the start of the 1948–49 season and Stoke received a number of transfer requests from players on the slightest whim.
 The previous season's main signings Jimmy McAlinden and Tommy Kiernan both departed after just a year with the club losing around £2,000 on the pair.
 The only other player whose wish to leave was accepted was Bert Mitchell.
 The 4 December 1948 was Stoke's red letter day as they fielded a team against Blackpool that cost a mere £10 and with all of them from the Stoke-on-Trent area.
 The only blotch on the claim however is that Frank Mountford was born in Doncaster but he moved to Stoke when he was about three years old.

 A mid table position of 11th was all that Stoke could have expected from an inconsistent season with 16 wins and 17 defeats.
 One key point during the season was manager Bob McGrory's decision to employ Frank Bowyer as an out-and-out centre forward and he scored 21 goals.
 Surprisingly, when the campaign ended Bowyer asked for a transfer which was accepted but he soon had a change of heart and would remain at the club until 1960.